deepset-ai/haystack-website/src/pages/docs/versions/master/latest/site/en/api/api/reader.md

 - `model_name_or_path`: Directory of a saved model or the name of a public model e.g. 'bert-base-cased', 'deepset/bert-base-cased-squad2', 'deepset/bert-base-cased-squad2', 'distilbert-base-uncased-distilled-squad'.
 See https://huggingface.co/models for full list of available models.
+- `model_version`: The version of model to use from the HuggingFace model hub.
+Can be tag name, branch name, or commit hash.
 - `tokenizer`: Name of the tokenizer (usually the same as model)
 - `context_window_size`: Num of chars (before and after the answer) to return as "context" for each answer.
                             The context usually helps users to understand if the answer really makes sense.
 - `use_gpu`: If < 0, then use cpu.
 If >= 0, this is the ordinal of the gpu to use
+- `top_k`: The maximum number of answers to return
 - `top_k_per_candidate`: How many answers to extract for each candidate doc that is coming from the retriever (might be a long text).
 Note that this is not the number of "final answers" you will receive (see `top_k` in TransformersReader.predict() or Finder.get_answers() for that)